 Here are five tips to help you get paid on time.

-Chasing invoices and trying to get paid is one of the biggest issues small business owners face.
+Chasing invoices (and not getting paid on time) is one of the biggest issues facing small business owners.
 However, you can minimise the risks of not getting paid on time.
+You need a plan.

 1: Make sure you have proper credit management practices in place that increase cash flow into your business and minimise the risks of not getting paid.